A-French-PngHash/RiskCalculator/README.md

 <img src=Example/1.png width=400>

-In this first example we can see that no side is much stronger than the other, this attack is quite balanced.
+In this first example we can see that no side is much stronger than the other, the fight is balanced.
+Here the attacker stops when he has less than 2 soldiers left.

 <img src=Example/2.png width=400>

-On the other hand, this second example shows a situation where the attack (thanks to its many ships) completely overruns the defense.
+This second example shows a situation where the attack (thanks to its many ships) completely overruns the defense.
 At 3 against 7 there is an astonishing **77.9%** win rate for the attack!